Visual Identity Systems

 Inspiration is the process of searching.
 A mood board is the deliverable—a curated collection of images, textures, and words that sets the intended tone and direction for the brand.

-Where can I find brand strategy case studies?
+Where can I find case studies of brand strategies?

 Brand New and Brand Struck are the two best resources.
-They dissect the business thinking and strategic goals behind major rebrands, which is far more valuable than just looking at the final logo.
+They dissect the business thinking and strategic goals behind major rebrands, which is far more valuable than simply examining the final logo.

 What’s the most overlooked source of brand inspiration?